oracle-livelabs/oci/apps-cloud-adventure-cfo/04-predictive/predictive.md

-# Predictive Capabilities
+# Procurement

 ## Introduction

-In this activity you'll discover the power in predictive capabilities powered by Machine Learning and Artificial Intelligenece.
+In this activity you'll discover the power in predictive capabilities powered by Machine Learning and Artificial Intelligence.

 Estimated Time: 5 minutes